jsdelivr/data.jsdelivr.com/README.md

  - [get a badge for your project](#get-a-badge-for-your-project)

 The API is free to use and imposes no rate limits.
-Please note that usage statistics are available with a 48 hour delay and data older than one year may not be available.
+Please note that usage statistics are available with a 48 hour delay.
+We only have data starting from Aug 16, 2017 and data older than one year may not be available.

 ## Endpoints